substrate-developer-hub/substrate-contracts-workshop/0/setup.md

 ```

 You can then use `cargo contract --help` to start exploring the commands made available to you.
-> **Note**: The ink!
+> **Note:** The ink!
 CLI is under heavy development and some of its commands are not implemented, yet!